pescetti-studio/Flip01-CPU/README.md

 > The mechanism that outlines the sequential operation of Flip01’s micro program counter.

 The memory accessed by the micro program counter (MEM3) is non-volatile, and **the set of control signal instructions is referred to as the ISA** (_Instruction Set Architecture_).

+> [!TIP]
+> One last note before wrapping up : if you enjoy these kinds of projects, feel free to follow us **FOR FREE** on [Patreon](https://www.patreon.com/c/PescettiStudio/posts)!
+> You’ll get early updates and exclusive content, and even a “_simple_” follow really helps keep these projects free and open source.
+> Thanks :)

 # How to Use the Processor (Beginner’s Tutorial)
 The first step is to open the file **[Flip01_Circuit.circ](Flip01_Circuit.circ)** with **[Logisim Evolution](https://github.com/logisim-evolution/logisim-evolution)**. <br />